SimonaMavilio/notion-googlecalender-sync/README.md

 - Works for any **google calendar**
 - Designed for **free hosting**, nothing else required
 - Has **duplicate check** (prevent duplicate events when workflow reruns)
-- Bi-directional sync (Google Calendar ↔ Notion)
+- **Bi-directional sync** (Google Calendar ↔ Notion)
+  - Syncs title and date changes in both directions
+  - Automatically detects and syncs changes from either source
 - **Configurable property names** - Use any property names in your Notion database
+- **Pagination support** - Handles databases with hundreds or thousands of items

 ---